yAOwzers/tp/docs/DeveloperGuide.md

 The following is an example of the processes that occur when the user uses the mark as done function:

-Step 1.
-The user types `done 1`.
+1. The user types `done 1`.
 The `done 1` command is passed through `InputParser#getCommandFromInput`, which constructs a DoneCommandTimetableMode object and calls `DoneCommandTimetable#execute()`.

-Step 2. `execute()` is called, which then initialises a variable `taskList` of type TaskList.
+2. `execute()` is called, which then initialises a variable `taskList` of type TaskList.
 The method then calls `AppState#getTaskList`, which returns all exisiting tasks in the current tasklist.

-Step 3.
-The `execute()` method proceeds to parse the user's intended task index to be marked as done through `Integer.parseInt()`.
+3. The `execute()` method proceeds to parse the user's intended task index to be marked as done through `Integer.parseInt()`.
 Using this index, it initialises a variable `taskDone` of type task and calls `AppState#markAsDone(index)`.

-Step 4. `Appstate#markAsDone(index)` calls the `isDone()` method in task, which changes the isDone variable in the specific task to be true.
+4. `Appstate#markAsDone(index)` calls the `isDone()` method in task, which changes the isDone variable in the specific task to be true.

-Step 5.
-After `taskDone` is initialised, a `messages` of type CliMessages calls a method `printMarkDone(taskDone)` with the variable `taskDone` as the argument, which in turn prints a success message with the respective task to the user.
+5. After `taskDone` is initialised, a `messages` of type CliMessages calls a method `printMarkDone(taskDone)` with the variable `taskDone` as the argument, which in turn prints a success message with the respective task to the user.

 ##### 4.2.2.2.
 Design Considerations